SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Table: Mapping of EPP Command to REPP Request

-[1] This mapping is used for Object extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.2]

-[2] This mapping is used for protocol extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.1]
+[1] This mapping is used for Object extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.2] [2] This mapping is used for Protocol extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.1]

 When there is a mismatch between a resource identifier in the HTTP message body and the resource identifier in the URL used for a request, then the server MUST return HTTP status code 400 (Bad Request).